chtoucas/Narvalo.NET/docs/BuildAndRelease.md

 - "Build" panel, output XML documentation file.
 - "Code Analysis" panel, use "Narvalo Rules" and enable Code Analysis on Build.

-For all modes:
+All modes:
-- "Signing" panel, sign the assembly using the "etc\Narvalo.snk" key.
+- "Signing" panel, sign the assembly using the "etc\private\Narvalo.snk" key.
 - "Build" panel, uncheck "Prefer 32-bit" if checked.
 - "Code Analysis" panel, uncheck "Suppress results from generated code (managed only)".